 Instead, you need to use royalty free music.
 YouTube offers a library of useable music and sound effects, but you’ll have to share with every otherYouTube personality who isn’t willing to spend a little money to stand out.

 If you are willing to make an investment in your YouTube channel, consider Soundstripe.
-We offer unlimited usage of our growing music library for one reasonable monthly or yearly subscription.
+We offer unlimited usage of our growing music library with one convenient subscription.
 We work with excellent artists and focus on collecting royalty free music in a wide variety of genres.
 Filter songs by genre, mood, pace, and more and then put them into playlists so you’ll be ready to go when it’s time to edit.

 At Soundstripe, we help you wow the world with your talent!